Key strategies in behavioral economics

 Pricing strategies and value perception

-These strategies influence customer satisfaction by making the price feel fair and in line with the perceived quality or benefits.
+These strategies influence customer satisfaction by making the price feel fair and in line with the quality or perceived benefits.

 Practical applications of behavioral economics